What you see is what you get. This is the entire chicken.

-Our favorite way to cook the whole chicken is to roast it in oven.
-Set the oven to 400 degrees F, remove the chicken from the package and pat dry.
-The dryer the skin the crispier it will be after it comes out of the oven.
+Our favorite way to cook the Whole Chicken is to roast it in the oven.
+Set the oven to 400°F, remove the Chicken from the package and pat dry.
+The dryer the skin, the crispier it will become.
 (If you have time, let it dry for about an hour.)
-Once it’s dry, rub with a touch of grapeseed oil.
-Then season the whole chicken with salt and pepper, inside and out.
+Once it’s dry, rub with a touch of grapeseed oil, then season with salt and pepper, inside and out.
 Place in a roasting pan on a rack.
-Cook for 45 minutes or until the internal temp is 165 degrees F. Let rest for 20 minutes in a warm spot, uncovered.
+Cook for 45 minutes or until the internal temp is 165°F. Let it rest for 20 minutes in a warm spot, uncovered.
 Carve and enjoy.
 If you're roasting a chicken and have a small household you can end up creating many meals off of this one.
-After eating roasted chicken the first night remove the rest of the meat from the carcass and make a chicken salad, or even a homemade pot pie.
+After eating roasted chicken the first night, remove the rest of the meat from the carcass and make a chicken salad, or even a homemade pot pie.
 The leftover bones make an amazing stock.
 Place the leftover carcass in a pot and cover with cold water.
 Add vegetables and herbs, and simmer for up to 24 hours.
-Strain and you have the greatest homemade stock ever.
+Strain, and you have the greatest homemade stock ever.